 Therefore, yellow phosphorus was prohibited from making matches at the end of the last century, and it was replaced by tetraphosphorus trisulfide.

 In the mid-1850s, the Swedish manufacturer Lundstrom separated phosphorus from other flammable ingredients to make a safety match.
-Non-toxic red phosphorus was applied to the friction surface of the matchbox, and other substances were hidden in the matchbox.
+Non-toxic red phosphorus was applied to the friction surface of matchstick boxes, and other substances were hidden in the matchbox.

 Now, matches are made with automated machines.
 The production capacity reaches 2 million pieces per hour, and matches are packed into boxes for later use.
 The production of standard matches is to first cut the logs into small sticks, each about 2.5 mm thick, then cut the small sticks into match sticks, and soak them in ammonium carbonate.
 This is to ensure that the sticks do not smoulder.